Slapstick (comics): Other enemies

-Steve has other villains to confront: a Punisher copycat called the Overkiller attacks Steve because he thinks he is a mutant (the mutant was Dr. Denton).
+Steve has other villains to confront: a Punisher copycat called the Overkiller attacks Steve, believing him to be a mutant.
 The two fight in a mall, destroying most of it.
-Steve ends the fight by literally kissing Overkiller and then walloping him while the man reacts with disgust.
-Spider-Man assists with the battle.
+Steve ends the fight by kissing Overkiller and then walloping him as he reacts with disgust.
 Slapstick also battled the super smart, preteen Dr. Denton and Teddy, and rescued Barbara Halsey.
 There was also a homeless man, the Neutron Bum, with the power to cause explosions.
-Despite the gathering of dozens of superheroes willing and planning to fight the man (including Daredevil, Ghost Rider, Speedball, the Fantastic Four, the Avengers and the New Warriors), Slapstick simply neutralizes the situation by getting Neutron Bum what he had been yelling for all along — a cup of coffee — and then blindsiding the man from behind while he's drinking it.
+Dozens of superheroes gather to battle Neutron Bum, but Slapstick neutralizes the situation by getting him what he had desired — a cup of coffee — and attacking him as he is drinking it.

-He is a friend of Speedball of the New Warriors and is described as "The hero who doesn't fight crime but rather plays cruel tricks on it."

-Later, Slapstick teamed up with the New Warriors to fight Dr. Yesterday, partly because doing so would impress women.
-It has been established that at some point prior to Justice and Firestar leaving the New Warriors to become Avengers, Slapstick and Ultra Girl are made official members of the Warriors and given communicators, after helping the team stop a Badoon invasion.
+Later, Slapstick works with the New Warriors to fight Dr. Yesterday, partly because doing so will impress women.
+At some point prior to Justice and Firestar leaving the New Warriors to become Avengers, Slapstick and Ultra Girl were made official members of the Warriors after helping them stop a Badoon invasion.

-Civil War

-During the Civil War storyline, Slapstick helps the surviving members of the New Warriors find Hindsight Lad, the young man and former Warrior responsible for outing the secret identities of past Warriors and allies to the public.
-LaFroyge was stopped, arrested by the authorities, before Slapstick's identity was made public.

 The Initiative

 Slapstick is later seen on the bus of new recruits arriving at Camp Hammond as part of the Initiative training program.
 He is later seen, with other heroes, confronting Ben Grimm as part of a training mission.

 Slapstick and other Camp Hammond members are sent out as crowd control when the Hulk and his Warbound crew leads an attack on New York.
 He is assigned morale support for the evacuating citizens under command of the Avenger Triathlon.
-A fellow recruit, Rage leads a rebellion against the crowd support mission in order to go confront the Hulk.
+A fellow recruit, Rage, leads a rebellion against the crowd support mission in order to go confront the Hulk.
 Slapstick joins in.
 His team is swiftly defeated by the Hulk's forces.

 The recruits are imprisoned by Hulk's forces in Madison Square Garden and neutralized with power-sapping technology.
 They are rescued by black ops forces associated with the Camp.